devKangMinHyeok/use-upbit-api/README.md

 );
 ```

+---

-## CAUTIONs IN HOOKS
+## ⚠️ CAUTIONs IN WEBSOCKET API

-⚠️ targetMarketCode should be state in react (useState, ...), if not, unexpectable error can occur.
+targetMarketCode should be state in react (useState, ...), if not, unexpectable error can occur.

+Do not use just constant or variable.

+---

 ## useWsTicker